frett27/OSMImport/README.md

 - **More than 1 000 000 final entities processed per minute** for simple transformations on a standard laptop (1.7 Ghz INTEL i5, 2 physical cores, 8Gb RAM, 5400 rpm Hard Drive)), processing a french department takes about 10mins with 8Gb of RAM.
 Processing France with a 32gb of RAM takes about 1,5 Hour.

-For heaviest writing pressure and full stack, with script ramimport.groovy exporting in gdb, an admin level 1 of france, take about 40 mins, with the same hardware as above.
+- As a REX, on heaviest writing pressure and full stack, using ramimport.groovy script and exporting in gdb.
+The admin level 1 export, take about 40 mins, with the same hardware as above.

+- as FileGeodatabase need a write synchronization per featureclass, writes are synchronized for this output format.
+This is not the case for CSV output

 #Download and install - Next actions